Top 50+ Impala Interview Questions and Answers

 Ans:

-When tuning memory settings and garbage collection parameters in Impala, administrators should consider factors such as heap size, garbage collection algorithms, and memory allocation strategies.
-They can adjust JVM heap settings, such as Xmx and Xms, to allocate sufficient memory for Impala daemons and query execution, configure garbage collection algorithms, such as G1 or CMS, to minimize pause times and improve memory utilization, and monitor memory usage metrics using tools such as Cloudera Manager or Grafana to identify memory-related performance issues and optimize memory settings accordingly.
+When tuning memory settings and garbage collection in Impala, administrators should adjust heap size (Xmx and Xms) for Impala daemons and query execution, configure garbage collection algorithms (e.g., G1 or CMS) to reduce pause times and monitor memory usage with tools like Cloudera Manager or Grafana.
+Additionally, they should regularly review and update memory settings based on workload changes and performance metrics to ensure optimal operation.

 73. How does Impala handle query cancellation and query resource management for long-running queries?